-- 3. Any poultry that did not come from a certified hatchery or going to State Fair must be blood tested by July 1.
+- 3. Any poultry that did not come from a certified hatchery must be blood tested by July 1.
 Contact poultry leader for more information.
 For additional health requirements, please see Animal Health Requirements in this book. - 4.
 All pen assignment forms will be mailed in June. - 5.
-All birds must be in 4-H member's possession by May 15, except for the Meat Production broilers and roasters, which is June 10. - 6.
+Commercial & Heritage meat birds (heavy breeds/dual purpose) need to be fully grown by fair. - 6.
 A 4-H member may enter a maximum of 10 chicken entries either commercial or exhibition or a combination of both.
 There is a limit of 2 entries per class.
 For example, in Class 1, 2 pairs of pullets may be shown. - 7.
 In addition to the chickens, a member may show a maximum of 2 males and 2 females in each of the geese, duck, turkey, and guinea classes.
 There is a maximum of 10 birds shown in the waterfowl classes. - 8.
 Members may display 6 eggs in a Styrofoam carton.
 One entry per class.
 Eggs will be donated to a local charity of Poultry Leaders discretion. - 9.
 To Exhibit at the Indiana State Fair, you must complete online state fair enrollment.
-See State Fair Animal Entry on page 141!
+See State Fair Animal Entry on page 160!